 Thus it is quite natural to consider the following problem:

-\begin{Problem} How do we understand the Drinfeld's presentation of quantum affine algebras in the setting of Hall algebras? \end{Problem}
+\begin{Problem} How to understand Drinfeld's presentation of quantum affine algebras (and more generally, quantum loop algebras) in the Hall algebra setting? \end{Problem}

-Of course we are done if we could explicitly explain the method used by Beck in the language of Hall algebra.
-For affine type $A$ Hubery has given the answer for the positive part $U_{q}^{+}(\widehat{\mathfrak{sl}}_{n})$ using nilpotent representations of cyclic quivers \cite{H}.
-But it seems not easy to generalize his method to other affine types.
-Also we should mention that McGerty \cite{Mc} has given the Drinfeld generators for the positive part $U_{q}^{+}(\widehat{\mathfrak{sl}}_{2})$ using representations of the Kronecker quiver.
+One possible way to solve the problem for quantum affine algebras is to explain Beck's isomorphism in the language of Hall algebras.
+For type $\tilde{A}$ Hubery has given the answer for the positive part $U_{v}^{+}(\widehat{\mathfrak{sl}}_{n})$ using nilpotent representations of cyclic quivers \cite{H}.
+But it seems not easy to generalize his method to other types.
+We should also mention that McGerty \cite{Mc} has given the Drinfeld generators for the positive part $U_{v}^{+}(\widehat{\mathfrak{sl}}_{2})$ using representations of the Kronecker quiver \cite{Mc}.

-On the other hand, in his remarkable paper \cite{K} Kapranov observed that there are many similarities between the Hall algebra of the category of coherent sheaves over a smooth projective curve $X$ and Drinfeld's new realization of quantum affine algebras.
-And when $X$ is the projective line, he provided an isomorphism between a subalgebra of the Hall algebra and another (compared with the usual one defined as in \ref{subsec quantum group}) positive part of $U_{q}(\widehat{\mathfrak{sl}}_{2})$ (also see \cite{BK}).
+On the other hand, in his remarkable paper \cite{K} Kapranov observed that there are connections between the Hall algebra of the category of coherent sheaves on a smooth projective curve $X$ and Drinfeld's new realization of the quantum affine algebra.
+And when $X$ is the projective line, he constructed an isomorphism between a subalgebra of the Hall algebra and another positive part (compared with the standard one, see \ref{subsec quantum group}) of $U_{q}(\widehat{\mathfrak{sl}}_{2})$ (also see \cite{BK}).

-This result was generalized by Schiffmann \cite{S} using the Hall algebra of the category of coherent sheaves over weighted projective lines (first studied in \cite{GL}) as following:
+This result was generalized by Schiffmann \cite{S} using Hall algebras of the categories of coherent sheaves on weighted projective lines (introduced in \cite{GL}) as following: